DimaSheiko/apep-docs/docs/framework/conditions/unit.md

 #### Parameters

--   `UNIT`: The unit to check for being connected to the game world.
+-   `UNIT`: The unit to check for being online and not loading.

 #### Returns `BOOL`

--   `true` if the specified unit is connected to the game world, `false` otherwise.
+-   `true` if the specified unit is a player character who is currently online (not disconnected or loading), `false` otherwise.

 #### _Example:_